photosynth/offlineViewer/README.md

-An Electron-based app for Windows, OSX, and Linux to view offline Photosynths and panoramas
+An Electron-based app for Windows, OS X, and Linux to view offline Photosynths and panoramas

 ### Build Instructions
 #### Install Node.js with NPM.
 Run the following inside this directory